Lukdrasil/Error/README.md

-# ElvenScript.Error
+# Error

-ElvenScript.Error is an .NET  library for structured error and result management.
+Error is an .NET  library for structured error and result management.
 It provides a consistent, extensible, and type-safe way to represent, build, and propagate errors in your applications and APIs.

 ---